Bath VA Medical Center

 Bath VA Medical Center is a U.S. Veterans Administration hospital located in Bath, Steuben County, New York.
 Affiliated with the University of Rochester School of Medicine, it provides secondary care and operates clinics in Elmira and Wellsville, New York; and Coudersport and Wellsboro, Pennsylvania.
 It was added to the National Register of Historic Places in 2013, and designated a national historic district.

 Soldiers' and Sailors' Home

-The original hospital was established in 1877 by the Grand Army of the Republic.
+The cornerstone of the original hospital was set in June 1877.
+A crowd of 20,000 cheered as the cornerstone was lowered into place by "Corporal" James Tanner, New York Department Commander of the Grand Army of the Republic.
 The property was transferred to the State in 1878, greatly expanded, and rededicated in 1879 as the New York State Soldiers' and Sailors' Home, Bath.
 It initially housed disabled New York veterans of the American Civil War, but, as the men aged, it became largely a geriatric facility.
 The number of residents peaked at 2,143 in 1907.
 By 1928, the number of residents had fallen to 192.

 Veterans of the Spanish–American War and World War I also were treated at the facility.
 More than 32,000 veterans received treatment between 1879 and 1932.

 Adjacent to the home is Bath National Cemetery, where many of its residents are buried.

+The definitive history of the Soldiers Home was chronicled in 2005 by author Robert Yott in his book, The New York State Soldiers Home.